guidoism/escape/inspiration/jonesforth.md

 implementation the name is rounded up to a multiple of 4 bytes by padding it with zero bytes.
 That's just to ensure that the definition starts on a 32 bit boundary.

-A FORTH variable called LATEST contains a pointer to the most recently defined word, in other words, the head of this linked list.
+A Forth variable called LATEST contains a pointer to the most recently defined word, in other words, the head of this linked list.

 DOUBLE and QUADRUPLE might look like this: